-In Twenty Thousand Leagues Under the Sea, the protagonists search for a giant monster that they discover to be a futuristic submarine, the Nautilus manded by Captain Nemo, who is fuelled by the quest for scientific knowledge and escaping civilisation. - The Hitchhiker's Guide to the massive, metallic cylinder - the whale probe - threatens to eliminate Earth's opulation unless it can speak to a umpback whale.
+~ In Twenty Thousand Leagues Under the Sea, the protagonists search for a giant monster that they discover to be a futuristic submarine, the Nautilus commanded by Captain Nemo, who is fuelled by the quest for scientific knowledge and escaping civilisation.

-Galaxy features a simple human man, who explores the galaxy aboard the spaceship The Heart of Gold, which can pass through every point in every universe simultaneously.
+~ The Hitchhiker's Guide to the Galaxy features a simple human man, who explores the galaxy aboard the spaceship The Heart of Gold, which can pass through every point in every universe simultaneously.